Heichal HaTarbut: History

-Heichal HaTarbut, originally named the Mann Auditorium, opened in 1957 at Habima Square.
-The building was designed by Dov Karmi, Zeev Rechter and Yaakov Rechter.
+Heichal HaTarbut, originally named the Fredric R. Mann Auditorium, opened in October 1957 at Habima Square.
+The building was designed by Dov Karmi, Ze'ev Rechter and Yaakov Rechter.
 Leonard Bernstein conducted the inaugural concert, with the Israel Philharmonic and pianist Arthur Rubinstein as a soloist.

 Until 2013, the hall was officially known as the Fredric R. Mann Auditorium, bearing the name of its donor.
 Renovations under the supervision of Israeli architect Ofer Kolker were undertaken from 2011 to 2013.
 The new acoustics were designed by Japanese Yasuhisa Toyota.

 Heichal HaTarbut reopened in May 2013 with a performance of Gustav Mahler's 5th Symphony by the Israel Philharmonic Orchestra under its music director Zubin Mehta.

-The hall is now called Charles Bronfman Auditorium, after Canadian-American businessman and philanthropist Charles Bronfman.
+In 2013, the renovated venue was reopened as Charles Bronfman Auditorium, after Canadian-American businessman and donor Charles Bronfman.